 - Carrying out on-going assessment within class.

-Depending on when and how your child’s special needs have been identified you make speak to the school’s SENDCo, Mrs Cunniffe.
+Depending on when and how your child’s special needs have been identified you may need to speak to the school’s SENDCo, Mrs Cunniffe.
 You can request a meeting through the class teacher or directly through the school office.

 The SENDCo is responsible for: